worldofmarcus/project-portfolio-3/README.md

 **2022-08-23**
 * Bug: On the edit and remove function the application crasches if the user inputs a negative number.
 This was fixed by adding a negative integer check in the validate max rows function.

+**2022-08-24**
+* Bug: When the user edits the 'value' cell on the edit function and inputs a negative number, the calculate total value function crasches.
+Thiw was fixed by adding a negative integer check in the update cell function.

 ### Unfixed Bugs

 **2022-08-23**